defective-dev/aither-exists-check/README.md

         }

         SONARR = {
+            # scan sonarr. using command line --radarr or --sonarr will override this value
+            "enabled": True,
             # sonarr -> settings -> general
             "api_key": "",
             # sonarr port typically 8989, local DNS should work if you have it setup, else "localhost" if local machine